google/earthenterprise/docs/geedocs/docsrc/answer/geeServerAdmin/publishDatabasesWithSearch.rst

       .. rubric:: About search tabs definitions

-      .. container:: image-highlight--right

-         .. container:: ghelp-hidden

       Search data is accessed via a query interface in Google Earth EC or a browser in the form of search tabs.
 A search tab definition, which you specify in GEE Server, includes the **label** you want to apply to the search tab that your users will see, the **URL** that points to a local or non-local searchable database, supported query parameters, and **fields** that you specify for your search queries.
 You can customize the labels and fields in a search tab and use **query parameter settings** to control how the results of a query will be displayed.

       The database to which you point your search tab definition is identified in the query parameters when the globe or map is